maciejmalecki/weather/README.md

 The device uses following pins of ESP-12F MCU:
 * VCC, GND - for powering it up with 3.3V,
 * RESET - for manual reset and wake up circuitry,
-* GPIO4 - input from weather sensor,
+* GPIO4 - input from weather sensor (DHT11),
+* GPIO4, GPIO5 - I2C communication with weather sensor (BME280),
 * GPIO14 - input for mode selection switch,
 * GPIO16 - for wake up circuitry (connected with RESET),
 * ADC - analog input for voltage measurement circuitry.

 ### Power supply unit
-The device uses single Li-ion 4.2V cell to power itself.
+The device uses single Li-ion 3.6 - 4.2V cell to power itself.
 The LDO voltage regulator (U1, Microship MCP1700-3302E/TO) lowers the voltage to the nominal level of 3.3V.
 This regular has a very low dropout voltage (178mV) and can deliver up to 250mA, which is sufficient for ESP8266 and DHT11 sensor.
 Two capacitors C1 and C2 are used to further stabilize the output voltage.
 This should ensure stable operation of ESP microcontroller during wake-up procedure.

+It is also possible to power this device with 3xAA NiMH cells (3.6V nominal).

 #### Note on using breadboards
 The ESP8266 seems to have fairly high power consumption peak during a startup (it may exceed 200mA).
 If you use a cheap breadboard to prototype the power supply, and you'll try to plug ESP in, it is very likely the module won't boot properly.
 This is caused by the resistance of the breadboard itself and the connectors.
 It is okay to prototype power supply unit alone and test it without load, then mount it with soldered joints on prototype board and power the MCU that way (preferably using appropriate powering socket).